 What is the Function of Anti-Lock Braking System?

-What Does Anti Lock Breaking System Mean on a Car?
+What Does Anti Lock Braking System Mean on a Car?

-The Anti-lock Braking System, also referred to as the ABS system, ensures that your tires stay attached to the earth as you brake.
-Your automobile may start to slide if your tires lose touch with the earth, which is dangerous as you might imagine.
-This loss of touch occurs when you start sliding as you brake due to your wheels getting locked.
+The Anti-lock Braking System, also referred to as the ABS, ensures that your tires maintain constant grip to the earth as you brake.
+Your automobile may start to slide if your tires lose that grip, which is dangerous as you might imagine.
+This loss of touch occurs when you start sliding as you brake due to your wheels being locked.

 ABS detects when the driver applies the brakes hard and when the wheels will likely lock up.
 It then rapidly adjusts the brake pressure, using the ideal amount of pressure while doing so several times per second.
 By doing this, the wheels can continue to turn while the car slows down rather than locking up.